shaoyucherish/Project3/README.md

 # Data

 Read in the data and subset the data to work on the data channel of interest.
-We found that there are seven similar columns for weekday from Monday to Sunday, so we merged these columns and named the new variable as `publish_weekday`.
-For this step, we also removed the non-predictive variables.
+We find that there are seven similar columns for weekdays from Monday to Sunday, so we merge these columns and name the new variable as `publish_weekday` and convert it to factor.
+For this step, we also remove the non-predictive variables.

 ``` r
 #Read in the data file